sig-gis/SEPAL-CEO/docs/module-2.rst

   b.
 Click **Retrieve classification** in the upper right hand corner (cloud icon).
   c.
 Choose 30 m resolution.
   d.
 Select the Class, Class probability, Forest % and Non-forest % bands.
-  d.
+  e.
 Retrieve as either a **Google Earth Engine Asset** or to your **SEPAL Workspace.** Choose to export to a GEE Asset if you would like to be able to share your results or perform additional analysis in GEE.
 Otherwise, export to your SEPAL workspace (recommended here for ease of use).
-  e.
+  f.
 Once the download begins, you will see the spinning wheel in the bottom left of the webpage in **Tasks.** Click the spinning wheel to observe the progress of your download.
-  f.
+  g.
 When complete, if you chose GEE Asset the file will be in your GEE Assets.
 If you chose SEPAL workspace, the file will be in your SEPAL downloads folder.
 (Browse > downloads > classification folder).

 .. image:: images/retrieval_interface.png
    :alt: The retrieval interface.